Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Experiments and Discussion

 The first experiment fixes $X$ and its perturbed version $Y$, but changes the number of known input tuples, $a$.
-It proceeds by carrying out ten iterations as follows.
+It proceeds by carrying out ten trials as follows.
 Select $a$ linearly independent tuples randomly from $X$ (these become the know inputs).
 Use Algorithm \ref{algorithm:all} to compute $I$, the maximal uniquely valid assignment.
 Use steps 2-5 in Algorithm \ref{algorithm:IOAttack} to compute the $\rho(\epsilon)$, the $\epsilon$-privacy breach probability (a closed-form was given immediately above Algorithm \ref{algorithm:IOAttack}).

-To measure the accuracy of the attack, we report the average of $\rho(\epsilon)$ and $|I|$ over all iterations.
+To measure the accuracy of the attack, we report the average of $\rho(\epsilon)$ and $|I|$ over all ten trials.
 To measure the efficiency, we report the average time taken to compute $I$ (the rest is ignored as the overall attack computation time is dominated by Algorithm \ref{algorithm:all}).
 In Figures \ref{figure:known_input_gaussian} and \ref{figure:known_input_letter}, results are shown with $\epsilon = 0.15$.
 In Figure \ref{figure:known_input_epsilonchange}, accuracy results are shown with varying $\epsilon$ and $a$ fixed at four.
-In all Figures, the error bars show one standard deviation above and below the average.

 The second experiment fixes the number of known input tuples (and $\epsilon$ at 0.15) but changes the size of the original data $X$ in order to assess the computational efficiency of the attack.
 For the Gaussian data, it uses the first $k$ tuples as $X$ where $k$ takes a value in $\{10000, 20000, \dots, 100000\}$.
-Then the attack proceeds by carrying out the following operations ten times.
+Then, the attack proceeds by carrying out the following operations ten times.
 Select $a=50$ linearly independent tuples randomly from $X$ and use Algorithm \ref{algorithm:all} to compute the maximal uniquely valid assignment $I$.
-The average time taken to compute $I$ is given in Figure~\ref{figure:known_input_datasizechange} left.
+The average time taken to compute $I$ is given in Figure~\ref{figure:known_input_datasizechange} top.
 For the Letter Recognition data, $k$ takes a value in $\{2000, 4000, \dots, 18000\}$ and the attack randomly select $a=10$ linearly independent tuples as the known inputs.
-The average time taken to find $I$ is given in Figure~\ref{figure:known_input_datasizechange} right.
+The average time taken to find $I$ is given in Figure~\ref{figure:known_input_datasizechange} bottom.